 CHAPTER 1: GOOD INTENTIONS

 The gargoyle skewered him with a stony stare and the spiral staircase remained obstinately static.
-Harry climbed the stairs reluctantly.
+Harry climbed the stairs.
 Before he had a chance to knock, the polished oak door yawned open.

 "Come right in, Harry," called Professor Dumbledore.
 "Make yourself comfortable.
 Do sit down if you can find a space."